Automotive is driving out of the tunnel and starting to see the light.

 April Leads and Sales Trends in the COVID Automotive World

 Similar to traffic, leads have been trending upward for dealers as well.
 And again, the geo of the website plays into it.
-While leads across the board have picked up, the dealers in less affected areas where they remained completely open for business are seeing numbers that are within striking distance, or equal, to the past.
-Heavily affected areas where businesses have online sales only are seeing uptick, but not to the level that they were before.
+While leads across the board have picked up, the dealers in less affected areas where they remained entirely open for business are seeing numbers that are within striking distance, or equal, to the past.
+Heavily affected areas where businesses have online sales only are seeing an uptick, but not to the level that they were before.

 There are 24 states where dealership operations have been unaffected.
 In the other 26, only online or remote sales are allowed due to state guidelines.
-At the beginning, states like Pennsylvania and others banned all vehicle sales.
+In the beginning, states like Pennsylvania and others banned all vehicle sales.
 This has since loosened, with everyone now having a shot at online sales at the very least.

 No matter where a dealer is, the lead and ultimate sales volume will still depend heavily on how they are adopting to an online sales world.
 Offering delivery options and digital retailing tools is essential to keep leads and sales flowing.
-At DealerFire, we are offering a free 100 days of our Delivery Test Drives tool and discounts on the Precise Price digital retailing tool.
+At DealerFire, we are offering 100 days free of our Delivery Test Drives tool and discounts on the Precise Price digital retailing tool.

 But even when you adopt these methods, the reality is a large portion of the population is still not quite ready to buy yet.
 Incredible OEM discounts have certainly helped spark interest.
 General Motors, Ford and FCA are all offering 0% financing rates and deferred payment options for new purchases.
 Other OEMs are following suit with intriguing offers and incentives.
 And while that is a big reason that there was an overall 11% uptick in early April sales compared to the end of March, it still hasn’t fully transferred for everyone.

 There are caveats.
 One Indiana dealer reported to us that their March was better than last year.
 A Texas dealer is having one of its best Aprils ever in terms of sales and service.
 Another independent group in Texas is seeing big gains in both year-over-year traffic and sales.
-But overall, while dealerships are experiencing large decreases in sales, many are seeing positives signs for the future in terms of traffic and leads.
+But overall, while dealerships are experiencing large decreases in sales, many are seeing positive signs for the future in terms of traffic and leads.

 COVID recovery in some areas, easy online ways to buy and OEM incentives have all helped drive consumer interest.
 And the expectation is that May will continue the recovery trend – so it’s really important to remain visible now to capitalize on the pent-up demand.